tritonas00/system-tar-and-restore/README.md

 The script will ask for:

-- Target distibution's name.
+- Target distribution's name.
 This is the name of the distribution which the tar backup contains.

 - Root partition ( / )